-Stage 1.
-MEL Ground Lessons 1-1.4 and MEL Flight Lessons 1-1.7 Approximately 10 flight hours.
+This flight course includes MEL Ground Lessons 1.1-1.4 and MEL Flight Lessons 1.1-1.7.
 This course teaches the skills necessary to safely operate twin-engine aircraft.
 Normal and abnormal procedures are included along with a discussion of the systems and aerodynamics normally associated with these aircraft.
 Regulations for commercial pilots are included.
-Multi-engine flight and all related maneuvers required by FAA Multiengine Rating Practical Test Standards
+Flight course includes multi-engine flight and all related maneuvers required by FAA Multi-Engine Rating Practical Test Standards.
+(CR/NC)